 Huge congratulations to SPEAR young client Kas on winning the UK Youth Inspiring Hope Young Person Award.
 Kas was one of 355 nominations, she stood out for her tireless work supporting and uplifting residents in their young persons’ hostel throughout the pandemic.
 Kas has played a key role in multiple projects that provide practical support to young people experiencing homelessness.
 On top of this she supports her community by volunteering with the Prisoners Education Trust and NHS vaccination programme.

-Rosie Reynolds manages Springboard – SPEAR’s young persons engagement project.
+Rosie Reynolds manages Springboard – SPEAR’s young persons engagement project (co-funded by Berkeley Foundation and Comic Relief).
 She works closely with Kas as her key worker:

 We at SPEAR are so proud of Kas’s win.
 It is recognition of Kas’s approach to life – always looking for ways to raise up those around her and finding the positives in difficult situations.
 She is a vital part of the Springboard programme and, as part of the client steering group, is helping to shape the programme for participants to come.”